xuzhongping/PPDelegate/README.md

 ## 支持CocoaPods

-IFMTest is available through [CocoaPods](http://cocoapods.org).
+PPDelegate is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby